-That’s what the PADI Advanced Open Water Diver course is all about.
-You don’t have to be “advanced” to take it – it’s designed to advance your diving.
-You can enroll right after you get your PADI Open Water Diver certification.
-The Advanced Open Water course helps build confidence and expand your scuba diving skills through different Adventure/Specialty Dives .
-You will try different specialties while gaining priceless in-water experience with one of our instructors.
+That’s what the PADI Advanced Open Water Diver class is all about.
+You don’t have to be “advanced” to take the course – it’s designed to advance your scuba diving.
+You can enroll right after you get your PADI Beginner Open Water Diver certification.
+The Advanced Open Water class helps build confidence and expand your scuba diving skills through different Adventure/Specialty Dives.
+You will try different specialties classes while gaining priceless in-water experience with one of our scuba diving instructors.
 You'll have fun as you log new adventure dives and refine your scuba diving capabilities.

 Who should take this course?

 - PADI Open Water Divers who are ready to take their scuba diving adventures to the next level.

 - Must be at least 12 years old.
 Young scuba divers may only participate in certain Adventures Dives (please call for more details).

 What is the schedule?

 The course includes both classroom/knowledge review and in-water training and typically takes 2-3 days to complete:

 - PADI Advanced Class can be completed in just one weekend (depending on Adventure Dives chosen)

 - You and your instructor will choose which Adventure Dives you wish to complete and will determine if an alternate schedule needs to be set to accomplish those dives.